THE AMERICAN LEGION POST 238

 Section 4: New members and transfer members will immediately have the same duties, privileges, and responsibilities of current Post members.

 Section 5: Members may be suspended or expelled from the Post only upon a proper showing of cause.
 Charges shall be based upon disloyalty to the American Legion or the National Government; neglect of duty, dishonesty, or conduct unbecoming a member of Post 238.
-All charges must be made under oath in writing by the accusers, and no member in good standing shall lose his membership until given a fair hearing by the Post in such manner and form as the Department By-Laws and Constitution prescribe.
+All charges must be made under oath in writing by the accusers and any trials must follow the Rules Governing Trials of The American Legion Department of Florida.

 Section 6: Members of the Executive Committee will, either jointly or individually, inform members of the PUFL (Paid Up For Life) membership Plan offered by National and make available the appropriate application forms.

 Section 7: The fiscal year of the Post is July 1st to June 30th.

 ARTICLE IV: DUES

 Section 1: Post membership is annual, January 1st to December 31st.
 Dues for next year are payable on or before October 20th of the current year.
 If dues are not paid prior to January 1st, the member is classified as delinquent.
 If dues are still delinquent on February 1st, the member is suspended.
 A member has until June 30th to pay his back dues or be dropped from the roll by National Constitution mandate and his membership is terminated.

 ARTICLE V: MEETINGS

 Section 1: All Regular and Special meetings will be open to all members in good standing of Post 238.

 Section 2: The Regular monthly meeting will commence at 7:00 p.m. on the second Tuesday of each month at the Post, or any other place specified by the Executive Committee.
 The Executive Committee will meet at 6:00 p.m. prior to the Regular monthly meeting.